kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 ---
+slug: JIgbM
 title: Performance management, output vs. behaviour
 draft: true
 ---

 One of the key responsibilities of any manager is to manage performance of their direct reports.
-Which, despite of being a seemingly obvious concept, is a surprisingly murky subject that many managers struggle with, often through their entire careers.
+Which, despite of being a seemingly obvious concept, is a surprisingly murky subject that many managers struggle with.
+Often through their entire careers.

+I have a rather contrarian view on this subject when it comes to creative professionals like software engineers.
+And today I'm trying to outline the point.

 ## The price chart

 I'll start with a bit of a diversion.
-Look below, it's a NASDAQ price chart.
+Look at the picture below, it's a random slice of the NASDAQ price chart.

 <!-- ![NASDAQ price chart](./images/price-chart.png) -->

 Do you see the ups and downs, right?
 So, just buy low and sell high.
 Leverage yourself to the tits and you'll get rich in no time.
-Money grow on trees, easy peasy lemon squeezy.
-Except roughly 95% of people who try that fail.
+Money grow on trees, easy peasy lemon squeezy, right?
+Well yes, except roughly 95% of rather smart people who try that fail.
+Price charts look obvious in retrospect, but really hard to predict ahead of time.

 The EU actually has a law that requires brokers to disclose their account liquidation numbers.
 And on average, of people who try trading financial markets